 - Potentially, even enterprises with multiple directors, if 1 or more of the directors manage the enterprise from Georgia.
 It depends.

-NOTE: Sole proprietorships, which are not legal entities, are typically not directly affected by the problems discussed below, but if you as the sole proprietor are physically present in Georgia for more than 183 days, you will be liable for certain types of taxation here.
+NOTE: Sole proprietorships, which are not legal entities, are typically not directly affected by the problems discussed below, but if you as the sole proprietor are physically present in Georgia for more than 183 days, you will still be liable for certain types of taxation here.

 How does it affect you?

-- If you own a foreign business that is registered as a legal entity anywhere other than Georgia, but you as the owner/director are physically present in Georgia and operate/manage your business from here, you may owe taxes in Georgia as if that enterprise was a Georgian enterprise.
+- If you own a foreign business that is registered as a legal entity anywhere other than Georgia, but you as the owner/director are physically present in Georgia and operate/manage your business from here, you may owe taxes in Georgia as if your enterprise was a Georgian enterprise.

 When will this affect you?